Device-independent certification of indefinite causal order in the quantum switch: Supplementary Note 1: The quantum switch does not violate causal inequalities

 Alice's marginal correlation $p(\vec a | \vec x)$ is the correlation that would arise if the output control and target systems of the switch were discarded, rather than measured by Charlie.
 However, discarding the output control qubit on a quantum switch yields the classical switch~\cite{CDPV13}, which is causally separable.
 Diagrammatically, this can be depicted as~\cite{PQP}

-that is, it is the convex sum of two valid processes, both of which correspond to a definite order between the interventions of Alice 1 and 2 (here denoted by gaps in the wires).
+that is, it is the convex sum (i.e.\ probabilistic mixture) of two valid processes, both of which correspond to a definite order between the interventions of Alice 1 and 2 (denoted here by gaps in the wires).
 This directly implies that $p(\vec a|\vec x)$ can be written as a convex sum